Click to Skip Ahead

 If you are a dog owner, you might be wondering if you can take your pet into the local CVS with you.
 Unfortunately, the answer isn’t straightforward.
 The websites for some locations state that you can, while those for other locations say that you cannot.
+So, are dogs allowed in CVS?
 The short answer is that it depends on the store’s policy, which can vary depending on where you live.
 Keep reading as we explain how you can find out about your store’s policy and discuss why some stores may or may not allow pets.

 Why Certain CVS Stores Allow Dogs

-Many CVS stores allow dogs in order to be more welcoming to their customers.
-For example, owners can keep their pets with them while running errands.
-In some locations, stores might allow dogs to attract customers and stand apart from other retailers.
-This is especially important in areas with a large dog population, like near the beach or high tourist destinations.
+Many CVS stores allow dogs to be more welcoming to their customers.
+Owners can keep their pets with them while running errands.
+This is especially important in areas with a large dog population, like near the beach or tourist destinations.

 Why Certain CVS Stores Don’t Allow Dogs